Rafael Tolói: Atalanta

 On 26 August 2015, Tolói was signed by Atalanta for a €3.5 million transfer fee.
 He made his debut on 13 September, in a 2–2 league draw at Sassuolo, replacing Gianpaolo Bellini in the 80th minute.
 In his second match, eleven days later, he started and scored the sole goal, settling a 1–0 league win at Empoli.

 On 22 February 2018, Tolói scored for the first time in a UEFA competition, against Borussia Dortmund in the Europa League round of 32.
 The match ended in a 1–1 draw, which was not enough to see Atalanta through the next round, as the club had succumbed to a 3–2 defeat in the first leg.

 Tolói became Atalanta's captain during the 2020–21 season, following the departure of his predecessor Papu Gómez from the club.
 On 1 March 2022, Tolói signed a contract extension at Atalanta, keeping him at the club through 2024 with an option to extend the deal until 2026.

 On 22 May 2024, Tolói made a late substitute appearance in Atalanta's 3–0 victory over Bayer Leverkusen in the 2024 Europa League final at the Dublin Arena.

+On 19 February, 2025, Toloí was involved in an altercation with an opponent during which he attempted to strike his opponent with a football before slipping and falling.
+The incident was widely memed across social media.